-Area 9 SA Objectives SA Effects Commentary inappropriate development does not occur in high risk flood prone areas and does not adversely contribute to fluvial flood risk or contribute to surface water flooding in all other areas There are two historic flooding points, one on the southern boundary at the settlement of Beoley and one on the western boundary around Beoley Hall.
+Area 9 SA Objectives SA Commentary Effects inappropriate development does not occur in high risk flood prone areas and does not adversely contribute to fluvial flood risk or contribute to surface water flooding in all other areas There are two historic flooding points, one on the southern boundary at the settlement of Beoley and one on the western boundary around Beoley Hall.
 A Flood Risk Assessment will be required to confirm the extent of any flood risk in the area.
 E7 Promote resource efficiency and energy generated from renewable energy and low carbon sources + All areas can promote the use of zero or low carbon energy generation technologies.
 E8 Protect and enhance the quality of water, soil and air quality ?
 All development has the potential to impact upon water quality and increase demand for water usage.
 The water conservation hierarchy must be followed and measures will be expected to be in place to manage water resources efficiently.
 In terms of receiving water quality, Spernal Sewage Treatment Work discharges to the River Arrow and the river fails significantly on Ammonia and reactive phosphorus.
 Priest Bridge Sewage Treatment Work discharges to Bow Brook and it fails significantly on reactive phosphorus.
-However, the Environment Agency will revise the permit level to ensure the objectives of the Water Framework Directive is met, which includes the 'no deterioration' in status on all water bodies by 2027.
+However, the Environment Agency will revise the permit level to ensure the objectives of the Water Framework Directive is met, which includes the no deteriorationqin status on all water bodies by 2027.
 Consideration of potential land contamination when development is proposed is important to ensure protection of human health and the wider environment and would be considered at the planning application stage.
-Air quality is monitored throughout the District and no AQMA's are located within the immediate vicinity of this E9 Reduce causes area.
+Air quality is monitored throughout the District and no AQMAcs are located within the immediate vicinity of this area.
 Further studies would be required to assess the impact development would have on this objective.
-All the areas have the potential to incorporate energy 7 in the areas have the potential to incorporate energy
+E9 Reduce causes - All the areas have the potential to incorporate energy